openads-project/point_cloud_object_detection/README.md

   <a href="https://www.ros.org"><img src="https://img.shields.io/badge/ROS 2-jazzy-22314e"/></a>
 </p>

-This repository provides a ROS 2 point-cloud object detection node for automated driving perception stacks.
+This repository provides a ROS 2 point cloud object detection node for automated driving perception stacks.
 The node subscribes to a `sensor_msgs/msg/PointCloud2`, sends preprocessed point data to a Triton-served detection model, and publishes detected objects as `perception_msgs/msg/ObjectList`.

 The detector itself does not host the neural network.
 A [Triton Inference Server](https://github.com/triton-inference-server/server) with a compatible exported model repository must be available at runtime.